bcaffo/regmodsbook/manuscript/09_multivariate_examples.md

 This is a nice trick if you want your model formulated in the terms of the group means, rather than the group comparisons relative to the reference group.

-Also, if there's no other covariates, the estimated coefficients for this mode are exactly the empirical means of the groups.
+Also, if there's no other covariates, the estimated coefficients for this model are exactly the empirical means of the groups.
 We can use dplyr to check this really easily and grab the mean for each group.